sc-ventures/cloudbreak-documentation/docs/os-launch.md

     This directory contains configuration files and the supporting binaries for Cloudbreak deployer.

-1. In Cloudbreak 2.1.0, you need sudo access in order to run cbd commands.
-Run `sudo su` to get sudo access.

-[Comment]: <> (This is only for 2.1.0)

 2. Initialize your profile by creating a new file called `Profile` and adding the following content:

     <pre>export UAA_DEFAULT_SECRET=MY-SECRET